 Disclosure : Please note that this post is for general information purposes only and each traveler is encouraged to obtain information directly from his/her closest Argentine consulate for up to the minute travel information and requirements as they frequently change!

 Is a visa required to enter Argentina ?
-Currently Americans, Canadians, Australians do NOT require a visa to enter Argentina but Canadians and Australians DO need a to prepay online what is known as a “reciprocity fee” to enter the country.
-(USA Citizens are now exempt) E.U.
+Currently Americans, Canadians, Australians do NOT require a visa to enter Argentina but Canadians Americans and Australians formerly needed to prepay online what is known as a “reciprocity fee” to enter the country.
+E.U.
 Citizens, as well as citizens from Mexico, Brazil, Colombia, and Japan do NOT require a visa while citizens of certain countries such as India and U.A.E DO require a visa prior to travel.
 For current entry requirements for other countries not listed, please refer to your closest consulate of Argentina for information.
 You may also click HERE for a list of countries with entry requirements per country for Argentina.

 What is a “Reciprocity Fee” ?
-The Argentina Reciprocity Fee is a tax charged to Canadian and Australian citizens to enter Argentina.
-It is charged to these countries as Canada and Australia also charge Argentines an entry /visa tax to enter their respective countries as well.
+The Argentina Reciprocity Fee also known as a “tourism tax” is a tax formerly charged to American, Canadian and Australian citizens to enter Argentina.

 When do I pay the Reciprocity Fee, upon arrival?
 All passengers must PREPAY the fee onlineand CANNOT pay the fee upon arrival as it was done up to recently.